 The project will advance inter-disciplinary scientific research bridging the gap between political science, media studies, and communication science in the sensitive area of pro-democratic and minority-tolerant attitudes and make theoretical, empirical and methodological contributions to the state of the art.
 In particular, we expect to examine whether and how anti-democratic intolerant discourse among citizens may be reduced by political party elites, mass media, institutionalized norms for civility in public talk, and the usage of particular narrative frames in reference to certain groups.
 The project will also shed light on the extent and sources of many striking differences between Norway and Romania with respect to the presence of a pro-democratic, tolerant discourse among citizens.

-Done in the project:
+Done in the project – an overview:

 - Data sets regarding online comments on Romanian websites;

 - Six public opinion experiments;

 - Three surveys on journalists from the media partners;

 - Two surveys on the moderators in the project;

 - Four surveys and four focus groups on commenters and users of Romanian websites in the project;

 - 27 meetings with the moderators which resulted in 27 hand-outs and 34 field reports being produced;

 - Two interviews with editors-in-chief of Romanian publications that use online moderation on their websites;